amuyt1/beanbagshotgun/README.md

 # beanbagshotgun
 Simple BeanBag Shotgun For Fivem :)

-This replaces the basegame shotgun w_sg_pumpshotgun
+This replaces the basegame shotgun w_sg_pumpshotgun, if you dont want it to replace just change the names in the correct files

 Add this into your qb-core/shared/items.lua